-- a) receives an overall score of seven (7.0) or more (i.e., at least 21 points); or - b) if the mare has a dressage pedigree, receives scores for gaits and rideability that together average 7.25 and receives a score of at least 5.0 for jumping; or - c) if the mare has a jumping pedigree, receives scores for jumping and rideability that together average 7.25 and receives a score of at least 6.0 for gaits.
+- a) receives an overall score of seven (7.0) or more (i.e., at least 21 points); or - b) if the mare has a dressage pedigree, receives scores for average gaits and rideability that together average 7.25 and receives an average score of at least 5.0 for freejumping; or - c) if the mare has a jumping pedigree, receives scores for average freejumping and rideability that together average 7.25 and receives an average score of at least 6.0 for gaits. - 5.4.1.2.
+Undersaddle-Only Mare Performance Test Mare owners may elect, in advance, to participate in an undersaddle-only mare performance test, which includes an assessment of the mare's gaits and rideability undersaddle, and does not require freejumping.
+A mare successfully completes an undersaddle-only mare performance test if the mare receives scores for average gaits and rideability that together average 7.25.
+Mares that complete the undersaddle-only mare performance test will be ranked separately from those mares that complete the full mare performance test.
+Further, mares that complete the undersaddle-only mare performance test will not be eligible for the Engler-Friedlaender Memorial Trophy or the Hartwig Memorial Trophy.